Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 ## Available contexts

-If you define any of the following functions in your `handler.lua` file you'll implement custom logic at various entry-points of {{site.ee_product_name}}'s execution life-cycle:
+If you define any of the following functions in your `handler.lua` file, you'll implement custom logic at various entry points of {{site.ee_product_name}}'s execution lifecycle:

 - **[HTTP Module]** *is used for plugins written for HTTP/HTTPS requests*